-- A. Pushing harder to cut through a knot, a nail, or a hard grain area can cause the blade to twist. - B. Trying to turn the saw in the cut (trying to get back on the marked line) can cause blade twist. - C. Overreaching or operating the saw with poor body control (out of balance), can result in twisting the blade. - D. Changing hand grip or body position while cutting can result in blade twist. - E. Backing up the saw to clear blade can lead to twist.
+- A. Pushing harder to cut can cause the blade to twist. - B. Trying to turn the saw in the cut (trying to get back on the marked line) can cause blade twist. - C. Overreaching or operating the saw with poor body control (out of balance), can result in twisting the blade. - D. Changing hand grip or body position while cutting can result in blade twist. - E. Backing up the saw to clear blade can lead to twist.